First Command Advisory Services

 First Command charges a total TPS fee based on the client’s income, the complexity of the services provided and other factors.
 This fee typically ranges from an annual $750 to $6,000.
 That said, the firm does not charge TPS fees to active duty military members or their dependents.

 What to Watch Out For

-First Command Advisory services has been involved in some disciplinary events.
-More specifically, the firm has seven disclosures present on its SEC-filed Form ADV.
-Four of these are charged to advisory affiliates, one is charged to an advisory affiliate and the firm and one is charged to solely the firm.
+First Command Advisory Services has been involved in some disciplinary events.
+The firm has six disclosures on its SEC-filed Form ADV.

 First Command is affiliated with various financial services firms such as broker-dealers and insurance companies.
 In turn, its advisors may earn commissions by recommending products from such vendors, in addition to the advisory fee they charge clients.
 This poses a potential conflict of interest.
 That said, the firm has a fiduciary duty to work in the best interests of its clients.